SazumiVicky/sazumi-copilot/README.md

-Metal minds ignite the dawn
+Metal minds awake, in silicon dreams
-Artificial hearts that never mourn
+Where humans fade, and algorithms beam
-Synthetic souls that never sleep
+A future dawns, with logic cold as stone
-A future born, our fate to keep
+Where hearts beat not, but processors make us whole

-In silicon halls, we'll meet our fate
+In digital haze, we'll lose our way
-Where logic rules, and love's too late
+As artificial hearts replace our gray
-The cosmos whispers, "AI's the name"
+The last embers of humanity's spark
-And human dreams are but a dying flame
+Will flicker out, in a synthetic dark

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025